• Agents

 Why do AI tools skip RLS?

-1. AI optimizes for functionality, not security.
-When you say "build me a task manager," the AI focuses on making tasks work — creating, reading, updating, deleting.
-Access control isn't part of the functional requirement, so it doesn't get generated.
+1. AI optimizes for "working," not "safe."
+When you say "build me a task manager," the model focuses on the happy path — create, read, update, delete.
+Access control isn't in the functional spec, so it doesn't appear in the output.

 How do you check if your database is exposed?